zstenger93/scop/README.md

 In case of squares I calculated 2 triangle from each square because I couldn't make the deprecated GL_QUADS to draw at that point.

-## Color
+## Color and Texture

-you can use normal colors, or the uv coordinates

-## UV Coordinates

-Usually provided in the .obj file as well, adn these are the coordinates for the actual texture for the object.
+Colors and textures enhance the visual appeal of 3D models.
+You can apply normal colors or use UV coordinates provided in the .obj file.
+UV coordinates represent the actual texture coordinates for the object.
+If these coordinates are not available, you might need to calculate them manually.

 ## UV Normalizing